ahmedmidou/Brail_OCR_2019/README.md

 at this time the app. support only single side paper.

-after scanning this page (.tif, .jpg, .png ...) at a resolution of 300dpi, using a twain scanner (epson perfection, HP Deskjet or any other scanner)
+scanning this page (.tif, .jpg, .png ...) at a resolution of 300dpi, using a twain scanner (epson perfection, HP Deskjet or any other scanner)

 for this progect i note that i used only a simple twain scanner.